Conservation of Momentum and Energy in the Lorenz-Abraham-Dirac Equation of Motion: Abstract

 \section{Abstract}

-\textbf{After a brief review of the modified causal Lorentz-Abraham classical equation of motion for an extended charged sphere and its limit to the mass-renormalized modified causal Lorentz-Abraham-Dirac equation of motion as the radius of the charged sphere approaches zero, a concise derivation is given for the conditions on the velocity and external force required for these modified equations of motion to satisfy conservation of momentum and energy.
-The solutions to the unmodified and modified LAD equations of motion as well as the Landau-Liftshitz approximate solution to the unmodified LAD equation of motion are obtained for a charge traveling through a parallel-plate capacitor.}
+\textbf{After a brief review of the modified (by transition forces) causal Lorentz-Abraham (LA) classical equation of motion for an extended charged sphere and its limit to the mass-renormalized modified causal Lorentz-Abraham-Dirac (LAD) equation of motion as the radius of the charged sphere approaches zero, a concise derivation is given for the conditions on the velocity and external force required for these modified equations of motion to satisfy conservation of momentum and energy.
+The effects of mass renomalization on the radiated momentum-energy is clarified.
+The solutions to the unmodified LAD equation of motion, the causal modified LA and LAD equations of motion, and the Landau-Lifshitz approximate solution to the unmodified LAD equation of motion are obtained for a charge traveling through a parallel-plate capacitor.}

 \unboldmath